pepsi-monster/polars-ad-etl/README.md

 ## Usage: Running the ETL Scripts

-To run a specific ETL process, execute its corresponding script from the root directory.
+To run a specific ETL process, first activate your virtual environment, then execute the desired script.

-**Example:**
+**On macOS & Linux:**

 ```bash
 # Ensure your virtual environment is active